 The Center for Global Sustainability (CGS, cgs.umd.edu) at the University of Maryland is looking for research assistant(s) with excellent research, coordination, and communication skills.
 The mission of CGS is, through our research and policy engagement, to change the way that governments, diverse organizations, and people around the world envision and implement new possibilities for ambitious climate action.
 Our team has significant and diverse experience in both delivering field-leading research and informing, supporting, and implementing policy in national and international contexts.

-These will be paid hourly positions up to 20 hours/week over the semester.
-The research assistants will work with CGS and our collaborators, as appropriate, to apply robust and innovative research approaches to understanding national climate ambition, energy transition, climate finance, non CO2 mitigation, and other topics at the center of climate policy and sustainability debates.
+These will be paid hourly positions up to 40 hours/week over the summer.
+The research assistants will work with CGS and our collaborators, as appropriate, to apply robust and innovative research approaches to understanding national climate ambition, energy transition, climate finance, non-CO2 mitigation, and other topics at the center of climate policy and sustainability debates.

 Specific projects may include but are not limited to the following: